louisvarley/fishPI/README.md

 - HALL sensor for monitoring water flow
 - 2 Relays for switching on a solenoid and optional rain bar
 - Temperature sensor

+Lighting can be driven by any PWM signal which can be controlled by a raspberry pi or similar.
+In My case, i control 24v LED light bars using 10 Mosfet Modules hooked up to various GPIO pins.

+Water changes are controlled by a solenoid, a relay switches on this solenoid and is monitored by a HALL sensor.
+The water passes through a carbon filter to remove chlorine.
+It would be suitable to run via a RODI unit as well if required.

 ### Installation